baskerville/bspwm/README.md

     layout LYT
         Set the layout of the current desktop to LYT.

+    cycle_layout
+        Cycle the layout of the current desktop.

     toggle_fullscreen
         Toggle the fullscreen state of the current window.